‘Vanderpump Rules’ Star Stassi Schroeder Issues Apology After Controversial #MeToo Comments

 Vanderpump Rules star Stassi Schroeder has been in some hot water recently after she made some controversial comments regarding the #MeToo campaign on her podcast.
-Since the episode was released, Schroeder has been losing advertisers and now she has come out to apologize for those comments on the now-deleted episode called “Are We on a Male With Hunt?”
+Since the episode was released, Schroeder has been losing advertisers and now she has come out to apologize for those comments on the now-deleted episode called “Are We on a Male Witch Hunt?”

 The controversy started when the Vanderpump Rules star referenced victims of sexual assault on her Straight Up With Stassi podcast.
 She has now deleted the episode and all of the tweets she sent out regarding that episode, Us Weekly reported.
 Schroeder tweeted out an apology on Saturday, as the heat was getting to her.